 The speech therapists also hope to start a program for the patient who has had a laryngectomy.
-A particularly fascinating aspect of speech therapy, this program will aim to teach the patient esophageal speech by taking air into the in November, atter completing her education in Britain.
+A particularly fascinating aspect of speech therapy, this program will aim to teach the patient esophageal speech by taking air into the esophagus and releasing it in such a way as to produce a deep, throaty sound.
+He will then be shown how to control that sound both in duration and volume to produce speech.